Chibullz023/Chibullz023/README.md

 ## IT Professional specializing in Web Development and Web Design

+Web Developer with advanced skills in HTML, CSS, JavaScript, as well as solid experience in Drupal, and Microsoft 365.
 Working with technology is something I've always enjoyed.
 After graduating from college with a Bachelor's in Computer Information Systems in 2018, my eagerness to learn more about the different Programing languages and Trends in the IT field lead me to finding a career in this industry.
 At the moment, I am currently working as a Web Developer in Higher education for Joliet Junior College.

 <br />

-- 🌱 I’m currently learning: Drupal 11, Acquia Cloud IDE, Sharepoint Online, Microsoft 365 and PowerApps, learning to implement all these features with our external website and portal.
+- 🌱 Currently Utilizing: Drupal 11, Acquia Cloud IDE, Sharepoint Online, Microsoft 365 and PowerApps.
+We Are using all these features for our External and Portal Websites.

 - ⚡ Fun fact: In addition to tech news, I enjoy watching Sports, Anime, and Documentaries (Mainly Animal Docs) in my spare time as well as video games!!!